 We first went through our gear: water, trekking poles, headlamps, food, basically all things that you’d find in an REI catalog.
 I’ve had plenty of trips where I’ve overpacked, and by this point, I’ve learned from enough experience to lighten my load.
 Then we munched on some food, drank some super-early “morning” coffee, stashed everything into the bear boxes, and began our hike.
 By then, it was 2am, still dark out, but surprisingly warm.

 The first 3 miles were a breeze.
 We crushed it all in under an hour – way faster than my average time.
 Small victories.
 Right after this point, the lack of sleep started to hit.
 We had just crossed a bridge to hike up Nevada Falls and were making our way up.
 At one point, the trail wasn’t so clear and we found a path that was clearly a “trail,” but it felt like we had just U-turned.
 While I didn’t think much of it, it felt odd that we were going downhill and not going back up switchbacks, which I knew we were supposed to do.
 It was so dark that we don’t get to see too many landmarks, so it was hard to tell if we were going the right or wrong way.
 That’s when we came to the bridge that we had crossed earlier.
 We had turned around and hiked our way back down to Vernal Falls.
-Our morale had taken a hit, because this put us on a tighter schedule to make it to Half Dome by sunrise.
+Our morale had taken a hit, because this put us on a tighter schedule to make it through the night and to Half Dome by sunrise.

 We slowly made our way back up to Nevada Falls, making sure we stayed on trail.
 Soon, we passed Little Yosemite Valley and began our way up to the Sub Dome.
 By each minute, we were getting tired from the physical exertion and the lack of sleep.
 It also didn’t help that we both knew how tough the Sub Dome was going to be.
 If you hate working out and hate the StairMaster even more, the Sub Dome is StairMaster set at the max level.
 We were moving at the slowest pace ever, one step at a time and taking a break every minute.
 Then, the dome plateaued, and the cables (what cables) became visible.
 A momentary relief.